‘The children work and play hard at Pembroke House; they have fun and make friends for life.’

 - SIS Inspection Report, 2018

 We welcome pupils with special educational needs, providing that our Learning Support Department can offer them the support that they require.
 This includes pupils with physical disabilities, provided that our site can accommodate them.
-However, we advise parents of pupils with special educational needs or physical disabilities to discuss their child’s requirements with us so that we can make adequate provision for them.
+We advise parents of pupils with special educational needs or physical disabilities to discuss their child’s requirements with us so that we can make adequate provision for them.

-We interview all candidates as part of our assessment process for each age group (apart from Reception).
-They may also be asked to sit assessment papers in certain subjects and/or Verbal Reasoning and Non-Verbal Reasoning tests.
 Parents or guardians are also required to provide two recent school reports from their child's previous school and the Head may contact the school for further information if required.
 Additionally, we will also require Safeguarding or Child Protection information from your child’s last school, which our Designated Safeguarding Lead will follow up on.

 You can read our full Admissions Policy here.